 Credit Reporting Cases: You can resolve some credit report errors on your own by following the Fair Credit Reporting Act (FCRA) dispute process.
 If the credit bureau and information furnisher then wrongly verify the incorrect information, you may have FCRA claims against them for which you could win money damages.

-Our office most commonly sees consumers with disputes over false or incorrect credit report information.
+Our office most commonly sees consumers with disputes over false or incorrect credit report information, including “mixed file” cases where information from one consumer’s credit file gets mixed with someone else’s, and cases where identity theft accounts appear on a consumer’s credit report.
 However, the FCRA also provides potential claims to consumers in the following situations:

-- Credit bureau released your credit report without a valid need or your authorization.
+- A credit bureau released your credit report without a valid need or your authorization.

-- Someone requested your credit report for an impermissible purpose.
+- Someone requested your credit report without your permission or for an impermissible purpose.

 - Your personal information security was breached when a company that used your credit report did not follow proper procedures to dispose of the information.